Sitefinity/translations-com/README.md

 Add the *Translation* sample project to your solution.
 To do this:

-1. In Visual Studio, open your Sitefinity web application solution.
+1. In Visual Studio, open your Sitefinity CMS web application solution.
 2. In the **SitefinityWebApp**, add a reference to the <strong>Telerik.Sitefinity.Translations.TranslationsCom</strong> assembly.

 ## Create and configure the connector

-To configure the *Translation.com* connector in Sitefinity:
+To configure the *Translation.com* connector in Sitefinity CMS:

 1. Navigate to <i>Administration >> Settings >> Advanced >> Translations >> Connectors >> Create new</i>.
 2. In <i>Connector name</i>, enter <strong>Translations.com</strong>.